VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/joshua.md

 # Friday December 13 2024

-Today I'm going to work on documentation for both my userstory and learning story, and then after that I will pick up another userstory, and I will create a learning story for linting so that we can be consistent with conventions in our project
+Today I'm going to work on documentation for both my userstory and learning story, and then after that I will pick up another userstory, and I will create a learning story for linting so that we can be consistent with conventions in our project.

-#### Tasks for today

-- Create documentation for userstory #127
-- Create documentation for learning story #136
-- Try and test the robot to get another robot working

 #### Documentation for learning story #136